scalr-integrations/example-hostname-webhook/README.md

 You should get a 403 error, because our request was not signed.
 If that is not the case, check for errors in the uwsgi logs.

+Now to use this webhook to assign hostnames to some instances, go in a Farm's configuration.
+Click on a Farm Role, and in the Network tab, select "Webhook" as the hostname source.
+In the dropdown, select the endpoint you just created.
+Then save the Farm and launch it.
+Scalr will make a request to the webhook handler and assign the generated hostname to the instance.